johnfrail/100-days-of-code/log.md

 **Today's Progress**: Mastered javascript arrays, functions, and created a queue function.

 **Thoughts**: Can't believe I am having a hard time with this topics in college.
 LOL.

+### Day 9: June 5, 2019

+**Today's Progress**: Learned javascript if statement and comparison operators.
+Also familiarized how to handle frontend in laravel.

+**Thoughts**: I can't believe I am able to handle two different technologies at the same time.